bowlercbtlabs/Github-Introduction-Lab-1/README.md

     - change repo to public repo
     - show access to a public repo
 - Github will be used to store all device configurations and a link to the repo will be placed in all the video descriptions
-    - This will allow a more streamlined user experience by giving our views the ability to follow along with us step by step
+    - This will allow a more streamlined user experience by giving our viewers the ability to follow along with us step by step